NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 After authentication, users are redirected to a homepage.
 The homepage acts as the entry point for GDC data submission and provides submitters with access to a list of authorized projects, reports, and transactions.
 Content on the homepage varies based on the user profile (e.g. submitter, program office).

 [![GDC Submitter Home Page](images/GDC-HomePage-Submit_v2.png)](images/GDC-HomePage-Submit_v2.png "Click to see the full image.")

 ## Reports

 Project summary reports can be downloaded at the Submission Portal homepage at three different levels: CASE OVERVIEW, ALIQUOT OVERVIEW, and DATA VALIDATION.
 Each report is generated in tab-delimited format in which each row represents an active project.

-* __CASE OVERVIEW:__ This report describes the number of cases with associated biospecimen data, clinical data, or submittable data files (broken down by type) for each project.
+* __CASE OVERVIEW:__ This report describes the number of cases with associated biospecimen data, clinical data, or submittable data files (broken down by data type) for each project.
 * __ALIQUOT OVERVIEW:__ This report describes the number of aliquots in a project with associated data files.
 Aliquot numbers are broken down by tissue sample type.
 * __DATA VALIDATION:__ This report categorizes all submittable data files associated with a project by their file status.

 ## Projects

-The projects section in the homepage lists the projects that the user has access to along with basic information about each.
-For users with access to a large number of projects, this table can be filtered with the 'FILTER PROJECTS' field.
+The projects section in the homepage lists the projects that the user has access to along with basic information about each project.
+For users with access to a large number of projects, this table can be filtered using the 'FILTER PROJECTS' field.
 Selecting a project ID will direct the user to the project's [Dashboard](#dashboard).
-The button used to release data for each project is also located on this screen, see [Data Release](#release) for details.
+The button used to release data for each project is also located on this screen, see [Release](#release) for details.

 # Dashboard